muldjord/skyscraper/docs/CONFIGINI.md

 This setting allows you to set a command that will be run on each video after it has been downloaded from the selected scraping module.
 See the examples below for inspiration.

-The `%i` and `%o` will be replaced with the video input (original) and output (converted) files as needed by Skyscraper.
-If you want to force a certain file extension to the converted file, please also set `videoConvertExtension`.
+The `%i` and `%o` **are required** and will be replaced with the video input (original) and output (converted) filename as needed by Skyscraper.
+If you want to force a certain file extension for the converted video file, you also need to set `videoConvertExtension`.

 NOTE 1!
 The first example below makes use of the excellent `ffmpeg` tool.
 If you want to use this specific example you need to install `ffmpeg` first.
 On RetroPie and other Debian-derived distros you can install it with `sudo apt install ffmpeg`.